-- Service Focus: Thriving Together is a program using comprehensive approaches to provide evidence-based clinical and supportive interventions for children and families; parent/caregiver education, advocacy, and support; and a collaborative, community-based network of providers that are trauma-informed and permanency-competent.
-This program will offer families a menu of services from which to build a treatment plan, depending on the unique circumstances of each child. - Individual and Family Counseling/Trauma Treatment (as frequently as twice weekly if necessary or less frequently, as appropriate to the client's needs and model fidelity).
-Counseling will address the unique needs of children and families including attachment, grief/loss, clarification of life events, and trauma. - Parent Education & Support (the frequency of these contacts will be determined during treatment planning and will vary, depending on what is most beneficial to the family).
+- Service Focus: Thriving Together is a program using comprehensive approaches to provide evidence-based clinical and supportive interventions for children and families of all types; parent/caregiver education, advocacy, and support; and a collaborative, community-based network of providers that are trauma-informed and permanency-competent.
+This program will offer families a menu of services from which to build a trauma informed treatment plan, depending on the unique circumstances of each child. - Individual and Family Counseling/Trauma Treatment (as frequently as twice weekly if necessary or less frequently, as appropriate to the client's needs and model fidelity).
+Counseling will address the unique needs of children and families including attachment, grief/loss, clarification of life events, and trauma experiences. - Parent Education & Support (the frequency of these contacts will be determined during treatment planning and will vary, depending on what is most beneficial to the family).
 Families will work with a Parent Resource Advocate to be connected to resources, coached through difficult situations and bolstered to plan and strategize, rather than internalize, the parenting challenges they are facing. - Psychoeducational, Clinical, & Support Groups (topics and frequency vary).
 ARI will work to arrange childcare and/or supervision for children.
 There are two groups that meet monthly: (1) the ARC Group for families who need intensive attachment and regulation supports, following the ARC model; and (2) the Kinship Support Group.
 Additional topic-specific groups may be offered throughout the year. - Supported Community Activities (6 times per year) - The target population are children, youth and their family who have experienced trauma.
-Family is defined broadly and inclusively, including birth parents, kinship caregivers, siblings, guardians, pre-adoptive, and adoptive parents.
-There may also be times when foster parents may participate in service of supporting the child's permanency and wellbeing.
+Family is defined broadly and inclusively, including birth parents, kinship caregivers, foster parents, siblings, guardians, pre-adoptive, and adoptive parents.
 Length of service varies, depending on progress towards treatment goals and model fidelity to various evidence-based practices.
-Families may move along the continuum of services as their level of need changes. - Ages of Clients Served: 0 to 21 - Availability of Service: Services are provided Monday through Friday with on-call availability 24/7. - Frequency of Contact: Minimum of one time per week - Duration of Services: 6-12 months - Location of Services: In the home and community. - Languages: English - Geographic Area: Statewide.
+Families may move along the continuum of services as their level of need changes. - Ages of Clients Served: 0 to 21 - Availability of Service: Services are provided Monday through Friday with on-call availability 24/7. - Frequency of Contact: Minimum of one time per week - Duration of Services: 6-12 months - Location of Services: In the home and community. - Languages: English and Spanish - Geographic Area: Statewide.